How to recognize dry drowning

 Dry drowning has made headlines across the country the last several weeks after a Texas couple recently opened up about their 4-year-old's death.

-In the case Frankie Delgado, it occurred nearly a week after the Delgado family visited the Texas City Dike
+In the case of Frankie Delgado, it occurred nearly a week after the Delgado family visited the Texas City Dike.

 The condition can happen hours, or even days after a child breathes water into his or her lungs.